History events

 1941 — (19th of Tevet, 5701) Herman Kruk, who had been active in Yiddish cultural activities in Warsaw and Vilna, recoiled from efforts to stage cultural activities in the ghetto stating, “You don’t make theatre in a graveyard.”

-1942 — (29th of Tevet, 5702) After two weeks of constant burial duty of thousands of gassed Jews at Chelmno, Yakov Grojanowski escapes.
+1942 — (29th of Tevet, 5702) The Shoah.
+After two weeks of constant burial duty of thousands of gassed Jews at Chelmno, Yakov Grojanowski escapes.
 His diary tells of cruelty, murders, tragedy and suicides.
 His two weeks were only 14 days of the last 44 days of continual murder via gas-trucks

 1943 — (12th Швата, 5703) A train from Belgium arrives at Auschwitz; 387 men and 81 women are sent to the barracks while 1,558 people were sent to the gas chamber; In Warsaw, after 4 months of no transports, the Germans enter the ghetto and begin deportation again to Treblinka.
 In rounding up people, the Germans went through the homes killing people, throwing them out of windows, and looting whatever they could.
 5,000 Jews were rounded up, including 150 doctors.
 One, Dr. Izrael Milejkowski, commits suicide during the train ride